KomodoHQ/komodo-operations-handbook/investment.md

 _“Take Amazon for example… 10 years from now people aren’t going to say ‘I wish Amazon shipping was slower’ or ‘I wish Amazon had a worse selection’, so we invest heavily in fast shipping and a broad selection.”_

-With the above in mind (shamelessly [stolen from Basecamp](https://basecamp.com/about)), this document is a discussion around what we should invest in as a development company.
+With the above in mind (shamelessly [stolen from Basecamp](https://basecamp.com/about)), this document is a discussion around what we should invest in as with regards to the development arm of the company.

  - Faster to deliver functionality
    - _"I wish Komodo delivered that feature slower"_